-The Samsung Galaxy Note 8’s Android Pie update went through weeks of testing, but issues have slipped into the final version that’s rolling out to users right now.
+The Samsung Galaxy Note 8’s Android Pie update went through weeks of testing, but issues have slipped into the final version.

 The Galaxy Note 8 Android Pie update is finally out of beta and pushing out to select models in select regions around the world.
 It’s still limited, but the roll out will grow in the weeks ahead.

 As the roll out grows, so will complaints about Android Pie issues.
 We haven’t heard about any catastrophic bugs yet, but some Galaxy Note 8 users running the new software are reporting minor bugs and various performance issues.

 Some of the problems are brand new while many others have carried over from the previous versions of Android (Oreo) and Samsung’s UI (Experience).

 In this guide we want to take you through the current state of Galaxy Note 8 Android Pie problems.
 We’ll walk you through the best way to prepare for the Android Pie update, provide you with some resources that will help if you encounter a problem, and give you a look at what to expect from Samsung and its partners in terms of bug fixes.

 If you’re still waiting for your Android Pie update to arrive use this time to prepare yourself, and your device, for the move.
 A little prep work can go a long way toward preventing issues.